FAQ's

 My Pet Needs a Dental, Can you Help?

-Can Pet Owners Apply to the Fund Directly?
+Can Pet Owners Apply to the Charity Directly?

-At this stage the fund is entirely volunteer-run and much of our time and resources are spent on fundraising.
+At this stage APCS is entirely volunteer-run and much of our time and resources are spent on fundraising.
 It is therefore not possible for us to process applications directly.
+We also do not have the ability to phone pet owners directly.
 Your first step is to visit a veterinarian so they can work out what treatment your pet needs.
 Your vet can then apply for help on your behalf if all other financial options have been exhausted.
 Our group of volunteers will then consider your vet's application and notify them if they are successful.

 My Vet Does not Know About the Charity and How to Apply